Bromulux/AutoArch/README.md

 AutoArch is a way to automatically install Archlinux on a localhost.
+I was tired to reinstall Archlnux and worried to lose my config, so AutoArch was created.

 The process is done using Ansible.
 It was a way for me to learn about general automation.